 Treat you and your loved ones to an escape in this fantastic Cornwall location.

 All ground floor.
-Two bedrooms: 1 x king-size double with TV and en-suite shower, basin and WC.
+Two bedrooms: 1 x double bed with TV and en-suite shower, basin and WC.
 1 x twin.
 Bathroom with a shower over, basin and WC.
 Open-plan living area with kitchen, dining area and sitting area.

 About the location